Open system approach to the internal dynamics of a model multilevel molecule: Non-Poissonian statistics and inverse power laws

-in the general expression (\ref{pc}) and analyze the behavior for $u\to 0^+$.
-The Laplace inversion gives the following asymptotic inverse power law behavior:
+and the expression (\ref{pc}).
+The following inverse power law behavior

+describes the dynamics over long time scales, $t \gg \tau_r$, defined below.
 Initially, only the ground $L$ level is populated, which means $P_L(0)=1$.
-Over a long time scale, $t \gg \tau_r$, defined below, Eqs. (\ref{FinalEqs1}) and (\ref{pc}) lead to an inverse power law relaxation described by the following asymptotic form:
+For $t \gg \tau_r$, Eqs. (\ref{FinalEqs1}) and (\ref{pc}) lead to the following dynamics of the whole population levels:

-A possible choice of the long time scale arises from the constraints for the convergence of the series expansion of Eq. (\ref{pc}).
-In this way, the following form in \emph{dimensionless} units is obtained: \begin{widetext}
+The choice of the long time scale, in \emph{dimensionless} units, rises from the convergence criteria concerning the series expansion of Eq. (\ref{pc}),